spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 ```

 Matt's example uses the SvelteKit `adapter-static` and because I'm
-deploying to Vercel I'll need to install `adapter-vercel` and replace
+deploying to Vercel I'll need to install `adapter-vercel` and add that
-that in the `svelte.config.js`:
+in the `svelte.config.js`:

 ```bash
 # uninstall adapter-static